cloud66-oss/roleback/README.md

 # config/initializers/roles.rb
 Roleback.define do
   role :admin do
-    resource :post, only: [:read, :create, :update, :delete] do can :read
+    resource :post, only: [:read, :create, :update, :destroy] do can :read
     end
   end